harleenkaur2003/Personal-Finance-Tracker/README.md

 #  Personal Finance Tracker

 A modern web application to track your personal expenses, budgets, and spending insights — built with **Next.js 15**, **React 19**, **MongoDB**, **Recharts**, and **shadcn/ui**.
+> Upcoming enhancements : CI/CD pipeline integration using github actions is planned and will be added soon.

 ##  Features